top of page

 Australia’s role began in 1962 with military advisers, expanding in 1965 to include combat troops.
 At its peak, more than 8,000 personnel served in Vietnam, primarily based in Phuoc Tuy Province under the 1st Australian Task Force.
 Australian forces focused on counter-insurgency tactics—patrolling, ambushing, and securing local areas—rather than large-scale conventional battles.

-Among the most notable engagements was the Battle of Long Tan, where a small Australian force held off a much larger enemy formation.
+Among the most notable engagements was the Battle of Long Tan (1966), where a small Australian force held off a much larger enemy formation.
 Equally significant were the battles of Fire Support Base Coral and Fire Support Base Balmoral, fought during the heightened fighting of 1968.
 These actions saw Australian troops defend heavily contested artillery bases against repeated attacks, marking some of the largest and most sustained battles fought by Australians during the war.
 The Tet Offensive further intensified operations, reinforcing the reality of a protracted conflict.

 At home, the war had a profound social impact.
 Conscription under the National Service Scheme brought the conflict into Australian households, fuelling growing opposition.
 Large-scale protests, including the Moratorium Marches, reflected a nation increasingly divided.